bc/web/_pages/home.md

 - The GenAI ML that drives AstraZeneca's Medical Virtual Assistant (AIMI)
 - [A robot that learns to walk on its own using tendons](https://www.nature.com/articles/s42256-019-0029-0) (Nature Machine Intelligence)
-- Algorithm for neurophysiology analysis from muscle signals
+- Algorithm for neurophysiological analyses from muscle signals
-- AI tool for speech-language pathologists
 - VR game mechanic that redesigns targets based on player ability

 ---

 ## Get in Touch

-Open to consulting, keynote speaking, collaborations, and projects!
+If you're working on a challenging problem and need some help, you can contact me via email or set up a free appointment to jump into it.
+See my press kit for presentation & keynote speaking requests.

 **Email:** [brian.cohn@kaspect.com](mailto:brian.cohn@kaspect.com)